pgilad/gulp-sitemap/readme.md

 ## Options

+### siteUrl

+**required**

+Your website's base url.
+This gets prepended to all documents locations.

 ### fileName

+Default: `sitemap.xml`

 Determine the output filename for the sitemap.
-Default: `sitemap.xml`.

-### siteUrl

-What is your website's url.
-This gets prepended to all documents locations.
-Default: ``.

 ### changeFreq

+Default: `daily`

 Gets filled inside the sitemap in the tag `<changefreq>`.
-Default: `daily`.

 ### priority

+Default: `0.5`

 Gets filled inside the sitemap in the tag `<priority>`.
-Default: `0.5`.

 ### newLine

+Default: Your OS's new line, mostly: `\n`

 How to join line in the target sitemap file.
-Defaults to your system OS or `\n`.

 ### spacing

+Default: '    '

 How should the sitemap xml file be spaced.
 You can use `\t` for tabs, or `  ` with 2 spaces if you'd like.
-Default: `    ` (4 spaces).

 ## Thanks